 Early Career Investigator Grants

-Beginning Investigator Grant for Catalytic Research (BIG Cat) (Fall 2020)
+Beginning Investigator Grant for Catalytic Research (BIG Cat) (Winter 2020)

 The International Agency for Research on Cancer estimates that cancer deaths in Africa will double by 2035.
 This trend poses major challenges for public health activities in Africa.

 The goal of the Beginning Investigator Grant for Catalytic Research (BIG Cat) mechanism is to aid the next generation of African cancer researchers to base their careers in their home countries and institutions, and to contribute to the overall expansion of capacity for research and training in Africa by generating evidence that will guide practice and policy.